Introduction to Desert Tortoises & Field Techniques

 After you register (first step) you will receive an invoice that you need to pay ASAP to get the link to the course workbook and to retain your space.
 You must pay by September 23 to pay the early registration rate no matter when you registered.

 If you pay by PayPal please enter the name of each attendee in the space provided for annotation before you submit your payment.
-This is the link to your Invoices & Receipts page of your Wild Apricot Profile: PayPal link.
 Do not register a second time to pay…use the PayPal link to pay your invoice if you need it.

 If you cannot pay via PayPal with your account or linked credit card, you can send a check to: